massimoaria/bibliometrix/vignettes/bibliometrix-vignette.utf8.md

 To summarize main results of the bibliometric analysis, use the generic function *summary*.
 It displays main information about the bibliographic data frame and several tables, such as annual scientific production, top manuscripts per number of citations, most productive authors, most productive countries, total citation per country, most relevant sources (journals) and most relevant keywords.

+Main information table describes the collection size in terms of number of documents, number of authors, number of sources, number of keywords, timespan, and average number of citations.

+Furthermore, many different co-authorship indices are shown.
+In particular, the **Authors per Article index** is calculated as the ratio between the total number of articles and the total number of authors.
+The **Co-Authors per Articles index** is calculated as the average number of co-authors per article.
+In this case, the index takes into account the author appearances while for the "authors per article" an author, even if he has published more than one article, is counted only once.
+For that reasons,  *Authors per Article index $\ge$ Co-authors per Article index*.

+The **Collaboration Index** (CI) is calculated as Total Authors of Multi-Authored Articles/Total Multi-Authored Articles (Elango and Rajendran, 2012; Koseoglu, 2016).
+In other word, the Collaboration Index is a Co-authors per Article index calculated only using the multi-authored article set.

 *summary* accepts two additional arguments. *k* is a formatting value that indicates the number of rows of each table. *pause* is a logical value (TRUE or FALSE) used to allow (or not) pause in screen scrolling.
 Choosing k=10 you decide to see the first 10 Authors, the first 10 sources, etc.